padavi804/pack-paddle/README.md

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).

 - [Node.js](https://nodejs.org/en/)
 - [Postico](https://eggerapps.at/postico2/)
 - [Postgres](https://www.postgresql.org/)

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

 1. Create a database named `paddle`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries,